American3pt14/acyeh2022/README.md

 Now, let's download 2 recipient data file (see Zenodo link under samples folder).
 To begin with, we can download the following files: `1901T-Gp1-1-spleen.tsv` and `1901T-Gp1-2-spleen.tsv`.
 Place these two files in the same directory as `exp_coeff_matrix.csv` and '1901T-donor-spleen-all-supermerge.csv'.

-Next, download the script "[Cluster] Publication - Selective Expanders.R", change the working directory in the script to where the donor data file is located, and make sure the proper donor file is referred to:
+Next, download the script "[Cluster] Publication - Selective Expanders.R", change the working directory in the script to where the donor data file is located, and make sure the proper donor file is referred to in the script:
 ```
 analysis_dir <- "/..."
 outputdir <- paste0(analysis_dir,"/Analysis") # Output files will be sent to "/Analysis" subdirectory
 ```

-Make sure under the File Input Requirements heading, the appropriate file are referred to:
+Next, make sure under the "File input requirements" subheading, the appropriate file are referred to:
 ```
 ## File input requirements:
 ## 1) Sequenced donor pool